mattcieslak/hbcd-docs/docs/measures/sensors/wearable_sensors.md

 Data files included in the data release are raw sensor data in BIDS format for the calibration and 72-hour files for the right leg and the left leg, as well as files containing processed data outputs.
 All are described below in “Additional Information” section.

+**Summary**
-**Summary**: Wearable sensor data (accelerometer and gyroscope) were collected continuously across 72 hours from infants ankles to estimate how frequently and how vigorously an infant was moving and when the infant was asleep.
+Wearable sensor data (accelerometer and gyroscope) were collected continuously across 72 hours from infants ankles to estimate how frequently and how vigorously an infant was moving and when the infant was asleep.

 ## Implementation & Data Collection
 **Method of Administration**: RA placed sensors on child at visit, sensors then worn while 72 hours of data were collected across typical activities in the natural environment.